veloren/site/content/download.md

 #### Flathub

-The game launcher and the standalone version of the game are both available on Flathub.
+The game launcher is available on Flathub.

-**Airshipper** Flatpak:

 ```bash
 flatpak install flathub net.veloren.airshipper